patrikx3/onenote/README.md

 ## Code certificate for Windows
-Right now, when I run the app in Windows, it says my app is not certifcate.
-To make it valid, I have to pay about $300-$400 to make it certified.
+Right now, when I run the app in Windows, it says my app is not certified.
+To make it valid, I have to pay about $300-$400 to make it certified for the first time for a year.
 Please donate, so, I can buy the free app to be certified and will give no prompts from Windows.

 # Main Features